Quick ViTs: Speeding up Vision Transformers through Equivariance: Introduction

 \section{Introduction}

-In the pursuit of flexible yet scalable models, Vision Transformers (ViTs)~\citep{dosovitskiy2021an} have emerged as the dominant architecture in modern computer vision.
-Key to their success is the combination of visual tokens, constructed from image patches, with the powerful attention mechanism~\citep{vaswani2017attentionneed}, resulting in a versatile and scalable architecture.
-This scalability is due in large part to weight-sharing between the tokens, which ensures permutation equivariance.
+In the pursuit of flexible yet scalable models, Vision Transformers (ViTs)~\cite{dosovitskiy2021an} have emerged as the dominant architecture in modern computer vision.
+While ViTs are sometimes heralded as having minimal inductive biases, one key to their success is the construction of visual tokens from image patches and the weight-sharing over the tokens implemented by transformer layers.
+This weight-sharing ensures permutation equivariance and yields better performing models than allowing arbitrary interactions over tokens~\cite{bachmann2023scaling}.

-Equivariance provides a powerful inductive bias in neural networks by enforcing structured responses to transformations such as permutations, translations, rotations or reflections.
-Another major benefit of equivariance is the potential for reducing computational costs, for instance by token-wise weight-sharing as mentioned, or by parameterizing networks in the Fourier domain of a symmetry group.
-It is therefore interesting to investigate whether imbuing ViTs with further equivariance can yield improved compute efficiency.
-Equivariance to roto-reflections, formalized through the octic group \octicg, is a particularly attractive group, as many vision tasks exhibit such symmetries.

-\octicg equivariance was introduced to Convolutional Neural Networks (CNNs) by \citet{cohen2016group}, demonstrating improved parameter efficiency through weight sharing~\citep{woodRepresentationTheoryInvariant1996, bekkers2018, weiler_cesa_2019}.
-Yet, despite its theoretical appeal, state-of-the-art vision models~\citep{clip:2021, sam:2023, dinov2, dust3r:2024} do not incorporate group equivariance other than the permutation equivariance of transformer layers.
-We argue that this is not due to a lack of utility, but due to practical limitations: most existing implementations construct equivariant layers using computationally inefficient architectures, leading to increased FLOPs and runtime.
-Without efficient, hardware-compatible implementations, these methods have remained impractical for large-scale models.
-As a result, the potential of equivariant design remains largely unexplored in state-of-the-art systems, in particular in the context of ViTs.
-Recently, \citet{flopping-for-flops} showed that equipping ViTs with horizontal flip equivariance results in retained performance while saving FLOPs.
-However, their improvements are limited due to the small cardinality of their chosen group.

-In this paper, we demonstrate that scaling equivariance to larger groups can be efficiently implemented -- yielding faster, stronger, and more compact models, cf.\ Figure~\ref{fig:computational_savings}.
-Specifically, we introduce octic-equivariant layers for ViTs, leveraging the \octicg symmetry group of $90^\circ$ rotations and reflections.
-Our approach integrates seamlessly into existing ViT architectures and leads to significant gains in throughput and memory efficiency, without sacrificing accuracy.